AcademySoftwareFoundation/Imath/CONTRIBUTING.md

 Modifications of the contents of the Imath repository are made on a collaborative basis.
-Anyone with a GitHub account may propose a modification via pull request and it will be considered by the project Committers.
+Anyone with a GitHub account may propose a modification via pull request and it will be considered by the project committers.

-Pull requests must meet a minimum number of Committer approvals prior to being merged.
+Pull requests must meet a minimum number of committer approvals prior to being merged.
 Rather than having a hard rule for all PRs, the requirement is based on the complexity and risk of the proposed changes, factoring in the length of time the PR has been open to